Code-Institute-Submissions/inventory-manager-mp3/README.md

 The gitignore file contains a env.py file which holds the log in path for Mongodb.

+Final 'push' is the change of debug=TRUE to debug=FALSE.

 Below are links to my GitHub and Heroku published sites.

 #### Published site: https://inventory-manager-mp3.herokuapp.com/